crest

 Engine Society

 Textile Mills, including Shaw Lodge Mills, received their power from steam engines during the eighteenth and early nineteenth century.
 Later, the mills were converted to to take their power from electricity, (I think this was in the 1920's in our case), still using many of the power transmission equipment which was already in place.
-Even today, in the twenty-first century we still use some vintage equipment, lathes, and engineering tools, which is belt driven, as when it was originally built.
-(Maybe they thought electricity was just a passing fad!)
+Even in the twenty-first century we still used some vintage equipment, lathes, and engineering tools, belt driven, as when it was originally built.

-Several mill engines operated at John Holdsworth & Company Limited.
+There were several mill engines at John Holdsworth & Co Ltd.

-The Northern Mill Engine Society have some undated hand-written records, from which we discover the contact on site was G.E.
-Barker.
+The Northern Mill Engine Society have some undated hand-written records, from which we discover the most accurate records were collected at the time by George Edward Barker.

 Engine No 1, named CONSTANCE